copernicus-mogley/zkav.club/README.md

 Empower and amplify the voices of your communities with *real* engagement!

 - Community hype and interaction, plus audience audio/video tech support
-- Audio and video recording/livestreaming for staged presentations and panels
+- Audio and video recording/livestreaming for staged presentations or panels
 - On-location community-powered content-creation studio for interviews, podcasts, stories, and more
 - Live Localization: Transcription and translation
 - Restreaming to social networks, media and chat platforms